 “No matter what industry I’ve worked in, the three most important digital marketing channels are email, SEO, and SEM.”

 These always bring the best results – new customers and revenue (yes, cash money).
-Contrary to what many food brands believe, organic social, paid social, and in-personal events aren’t the best drives of new customers or new wholesale accounts.
+Contrary to what many brands believe, organic social, paid social, and in-personal events aren’t the best drives of new customers or new wholesale accounts.
 They are effective, but cost more in terms of money and time to convert people to shoppers compared to digital channels.
-I believe all channels are important, but email, SEO and SEM are the three most successful channels I’ve seen my client have the best success with.
+I believe all channels are important, but email, SEO, and SEM are the three most successful channels I’ve seen my client have the best success with.

 Why is Google important for retailers?